CSR Classics: Gameplay

 CSR Classicss single-player component is split into five tiers, with each tier introducing progressively faster opposition and vehicles.
 Before the player gets to challenge the boss for that level, the player must first beat the boss' crew.
 To move on to a new tier, the player must race and beat the crew boss for the level.
 After beating the boss of each level three times, the player will be challenged to a high-stakes rematch.
 If the player wins the race, they are awarded the boss's car and the car is one tier above the tier your in; however, if the player loses, they must give back the prize gold won from the previous boss race.
 Unlike a traditional racing game, CSR Classics does not feature steering, braking, or acceleration controls.
 Instead, the game focuses on timing gear changes and the use of the nitrous upgrade by tapping the screen, in a similar fashion to a rhythm game.

 When a player comes to buy a car, they can choose between unloved and loved cars.
 Unloved cars are fully stock and rusty versions, with no upgrades whereas Loved cars are almost fully restored and some starter performance upgrades, but you can only buy these cars with gold.
 Most unloved cars can be purchased with cash.

 The races are split into several categories, such as regulation races (they require the players to meet certain conditions, like having a nitrous system installed), ladder races (the player must gradually rise to the top of the ladder, by beating opponents that become progressively more difficult to defeat, with gradually increasing payouts), Daily Battles (represent the races with a loaned car, where the player is racing against an opponent utilizing the same car, and they can only be performed a maximum of three times per day), Restriction Races (they give restrictions of which the player must abide by, such as not being able to use nitrous oxide or requiring to race with their car weighing a certain amount), Manufacturer-specific and Car-specific races (they are strictly limited to cars from a certain manufacturer, or just one car in question), Crew Battle (these races revolve around the crew associated with the current tier the player is participating in.
 With each race, the player is permitted to challenge a crew member, or the crew leader itself.
 If the player defeats all four crew members, the player will have access to challenge the crew leader personally.
 If the player defeats the crew leader three times, the player is declared as having officially beaten the crew and can progress to the next tier), High Stakes Challenges (can be attended once per tier, with each one becoming available after the player defeats the Crew leader of that tier, with the reward for winning being the crew leader's car).

 Reception

-CSR Classics received "mixed or average" reviews, according to video game review aggregator Metacritic.
+CSR Classics received "mixed or average" reviews, according to video game review aggregator platform Metacritic.